* Special Course Codes

 - EST 427 Environmental & Energy Auditing (3)

 - EST 460 Land Use Law (3)

 - EST 550 Environmental Impact Analysis (3)

 Twelve credit hours (4 courses) of urban concentration courses are required to satisfy the minor: 6 credits of required courses and 6 credits of electives outside the student's major.
-Successful completion of the minor will be noted on the student's transcript.
-Click HERE for information on admissions to ESF.
+Entry into the minor requires a minimum cumulative GPA of 2.70 in residence at ESF.

 Core Course Requirements

 To satisfy the Minor in Urban Environmental Science, the student must take the following core courses:

 and three credits of a "Capstone" project accomplished from among the following:

 |xxx 498||Approved Independent Research Project||3 credits|

 |Established Course||Approved Course||3 credits|